 Then I realized that I could use Wonder Clips, which are basically like having a bunch of tiny friends holding your petals together for you.
 Just clip on and let them sit.

-They do live a small indentation on your paper, but all but the inside layer is covered up by the later on top of it.
+They do leave a small indentation on your paper, but all but the inside layer is covered up by the layer on top of it.
 If that indentation bothers you, just hold the three center pieces between your fingers as the glue sets.

 It Doesn’t Have to Be Perfect